SoarGroup/rosie/agent/manage-world-state/manage-world-state.md

-# Constructing the World Representation
+# Constructing and Maintaining the World Representation

 ## Input Link Representation